Trauma is hell on earth. Trauma resolved is a gift from the gods.” ― Peter A. Levine

 WHAT IS TRAUMA?

 Psychological trauma is an affliction of the powerless.
 At the moment of trauma, the victim is rendered helpless by overwhelming force.
 (Dr. Judith Herman) A trauma is a shock, often having a lasting effect; it is a real or perceived threat of danger or loss that overwhelms a person’s usual coping ability.
 Traumatic experiences, stored in the part of the brain responsible for unconscious memory, can cause lingering physical, emotional and chemical changes in the body and nervous system.
 These reactions, in effect, become imprinted in the body and mind and can easily be set into play when new experiences trigger the unresolved or hidden trauma memories.
 Even though we may not be aware of the details of a buried trauma memory, it still has the power to make us act and feel as though the event were still occurring.
 Resolving trauma requires getting control of our mind to find new meaning, connection and purpose.
-Traumatic Incident Reduction helps with that goal.
+Critical Incident Stress Integraton and Support (C.R.I.S.I.S.) helps with that goal.

 51% of the general population have experienced trauma.